radareorg/ghidra-r2web/GhidraR2Web/README.md

 The plugin registers a new menu item under the Tools menu of Ghidra's Code Browser to start/stop the embedded web server.
 From there you can use r2's connection syntax as described in the original README.

+### Headless

+The Python script provided in the `ghidra_scripts` directory intializes the r2web server on port 9191.
+You should provide this script as `-postScript` when launching headless Ghidra.